Higher Kac-Moody algebras and moduli spaces of G-bundles: The Tate extension and local Riemann-Roch

 \paragraph{A. Ind- and pro-objects in dg-categories.} For background on ind- and pro-objects in a (stable) $\infty$-category $\Cc$ we refer to \cite{lurie-htt}, \S 5.3.
 In this paper we consider only ind- and pro-objects represented by countable filtering diagrams.
 Such objects form new $\infty$-categories $\Ind(\Cc)$, $\Pro(\Cc)$.
 Thus, objects of $\Ind(\Cc)$ can be represented by symbols $\hoind_{ -.2cm i\in I}\,\, x_i$ where $I$ is a countable filtering $\infty$-category and $(x_i)_{i\in I} $ is an $\infty$-functor $I\to \Cc$.
 Similarly, objects of $\Pro(\Cc)$ can be represented by symbol $\hopro_{ -.2cm i\in I} \,\, y_i$, where $I$ is as before and $(y_i)_{i\in I}$ is an $\infty$-functor $I^\op\to\Cc$.

 .2cm

 We apply these concepts to dg-categories by converting them to $\k$-linear $\infty$-categories by using the dg-nerve construction \cite{cohn-dgcat}\cite{faonte}.
 The resulting (countable) ind- and pro-categories associated to a dg-category $\Ac$ will be denoted $\Ind(\Ac)$ and $\Pro(\Ac)$.
 They are still $\k$-linear $\infty$-categories that we can and will see as dg-categories.
-We note that, with this understanding, $\Ind(\Ac)$ and $\Pro(\Ac)$ are perfect, whenever $\Ac$ is perfect.
+We note that, with this understanding, the dg-categories $\Ind(\Ac)$ and $\Pro(\Ac)$ are perfect, whenever $\Ac$ is perfect (see Appendic A.C for the meaning of ``perfect'').
 Let us point out the following more explicit description.

 \begin{prop} Let $\Ac$ be a dg-category.
 Then: \begin{itemize} \item[(I0)] $\Ind(\Ac)$ is quasi-equivalent to its full dg-subcategory whose objects are $\hoind x_i$, where

 is a diagram consisting of objects $x_i\in\Ac$, $i\geq 0$ and closed degree $0$ morphisms $f_{i, i+1}: x_i\to x_{i+1}$.